algosup/2022-2023-project-1-smart-signage-Project-1-group/documents/Technical_Specifications.md

 #### 2.1.
 Language

 We are going to use Go language and the framework [TinyGo](https://tinygo.org/) to develop the project.
 TinyGo is a Go compiler for small places.
 It compiles Go programs to small executables that can be run on microcontrollers, WebAssembly, and command-line tools.
+It is based on LLVM[^1], so it supports a wide range of microcontrollers and other platforms.

 #### 2.2.
 Output